shie-ld/work-queue/README.md

 ## About The Project

-This project is all about building a multithreaded application to devise a means to distribute tasks between work-queue so they can be processed concurrently.
+This project is all about building a multithreaded application to devise a means to distribute tasks between threads so they can be processed concurrently.

 Queues are good devices for transferring work items from one thread to another.
-In this repository I’ll discuss the design of a work queue class implemented in C++ that can be used with [Thread](https://github.com/shie-ld/work-queue) class objects to easily build a multithreaded application.
+In this repository I’ll discuss the design of a work queue class implemented in C++ that can be used with [Threads](https://github.com/shie-ld/threads) class objects to easily build a multithreaded application.

 ### Built With